pivotal/docs-platform-automation/docs/index.md

-Pivotal Platform Automation provides building blocks to create repeatable and reusable automated pipeline(s) for upgrading and installing Pivotal Platform foundations.
+Platform Automation Toolkit provides building blocks to create repeatable and reusable automated pipeline(s) for upgrading and installing foundations.
 We also provide instructions on using these building blocks in various workflows.
 In this introduction, we'll provide a high-level overview of Platform Automation.
 To dive-deeper, check out the references section.